In a Nutshell

 • Income over $61,500 has a 33% tax rate of income over $61,500.

-TurboDebt is a debt relief company that provides Puerto Rican residents a break and a fresh start from their debts through its effective and convenient debt relief program.
+TurboDebt is a debt relief company that provides Puerto Rican residents with a fresh financial start through our effective debt relief program.

 How TurboDebt Helped Puerto Rico Residents With Debt Relief Last Year

-Puerto Rico residents with growing debts can enroll in the TurboDebt program to find debt relief through debt restructuring and other options.
-Feel free to take advantage of our free consultation to learn about the types of debt that qualify and the requirements for enrollment in our debt relief programs.
+Puerto Rico residents with growing debts can enroll with TurboDebt to find debt relief through settlement and advising services.
+Read on to learn about the top types of debt to enroll in a debt relief program:

 Credit Card Debt

 TurboDebt is focused on helping people in Puerto Rico with their credit card debt.
-We want to assist residents so that they can be free and clear of their debts in order to move forward in their lives.
-Enrolling in our debt relief program can help residents of Puerto Rico find freedom from their credit card debt in as little as two to four years.
+We want to assist residents in achieving a debt-free life.
+Enrolling in our debt relief program can help residents of Puerto Rico find freedom from credit card debt in as little as two to four years.

 Divorce Debt

 In Puerto Rico, a divorce action only involves the dissolution of the marital union.
-Therefore, a divorce case in Puerto Rico ends the marriage but does not dive into other areas such as the division of the marital assets, divorce debts, and child custody.
+Therefore, a divorce case in Puerto Rico ends the marriage but does not involve other areas, such as the division of marital assets, divorce debts, and child custody.

-To determine the division of divorce debts in Puerto Rico, the parties must file another case after the divorce case.
+To determine the division of divorce debts in Puerto Rico, parties must file another case.
 In the new case, both assets and debts are divided.
-The case involves a type of legal entity that is not used often in the United States, called the “Sociedad de Bienes Gananciales”.
+The case involves a type of legal entity that is not used often in the United States, called the “Sociedad de Bienes Gananciales.”
 All the assets and liabilities are held in this entity during the divorce and the division process until the court dissolves it.

+You may end up with divorce debt if the court decides to divide your partner’s personal loans or if you have taken out debts together.
 During this process, you may want to get legal advice about the factors involved in the division of marital debt.
-You may end up with divorce debt if the court decides to divide your partner’s personal loans or if you had taken out debts together.

 By enrolling in a TurboDebt debt settlement plan, you can tackle your divorce debts.
-This divorce debt relief option offers people a partial cancellation on the debt, which makes it easier to get relief and move on.
+This divorce debt relief option offers individuals a chance to get help and move on.

 Business Debt

-With reason to open a business in Puerto Rico, many owners find themselves with business debt.
+With plenty of reasons to open a business in Puerto Rico, many owners find themselves with business debt.
 If you have business debt in Puerto Rico, you can find relief through TurboDebt’s relief programs.

-At TurboDebt, we help business owners address their debt with our debt relief program.
-This debt relief option will help you with your Puerto Rico business debt by advising you on debt and money management, budgeting, and helping you choose a debt management plan.
+At TurboDebt, we help Puerto Rican business owners address their debt through advising and money management and by helping individuals choose a debt relief plan.

 Medical Debt

-In Puerto Rico, residents can hold insurance or receive medical care through the government-run program, Vital, which provides insurance and healthcare for those who cannot afford it.
-There are 1.3 million Puerto Ricans on this program.
+In Puerto Rico, residents can hold insurance or receive medical care through the government-run program called Vital, which provides insurance and healthcare for those who cannot afford it.
+With 7.1% of the population lacking health insurance, medical debt is an unfortunate reality for many.

 Residents of Puerto Rico who are not on the government’s Vital program are responsible for their own medical costs.
 When paying for insurance and healthcare on their own, many people find themselves with growing medical debt.
-If medical debt is left unpaid, it continues to accumulate and can become a huge struggle in the person’s life.
+If medical debt is left unpaid, it continues to accumulate and cause a big financial strain.

 At TurboDebt, we have a team of experts that can help you with your medical debt.
-By enrolling, you can receive an average savings of 46% of your total debt before fees.
+By enrolling in a debt settlement program, you could receive an average savings of up to 50% of your total debt before fees.

 Homeowner Debt